researchstudio-sat/webofneeds/documentation/building.md

 8. The other key stores, and the trust stores are created and filled in automatically when the application is run (in the locations defined in step 4 with the passwords defined in step 5).

-9. Depending on your java-setup it might not be able to generate keys of a relevant length.
-In that case, you need to download and install the [Java Cryptography Extension](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html).
+9. For Oracle Java 8: Depending on your java-setup it might not be able to generate keys of a relevant length.
+In that case, you need to download and install the [Java Cryptography Extension](https://www.oracle.com/java/technologies/jce8-downloads.html).
 There's a readme in the zip detailing its setup.
 At the time of this writing, this consists of copying the two jars into `$JAVA_HOME/(jre/)lib/security`.
 If you don't do this or the jars are in the wrong folder, you'll get an exception like `java.security.InvalidKeyException: Illegal key size` when trying to run the app.
+Check out step 3 [here](https://www.baeldung.com/java-bouncy-castle) for a more detailed guide.
+In OpenJDK the unlimted cryptography policy should be enabled by default.

-10. Install the bouncycaslte security provider: Locate the JRE you are using with eclipse (`Window -> Preferences -> Java -> Installed JREs`).
+10. Install the bouncycastle security provider and the trust manager: Locate the JRE you are using with eclipse (`Window -> Preferences -> Java -> Installed JREs`).

     - Navigate to the `[JRE]/lib/security` folder
+    - look for the `java.security` file in your JDK's folder structure (for Oracle Java it should be in `$JAVA_HOME/lib/security`, in OpenJDK-12 it was in `$JAVA_HOME/conf/security`)
-    - edit the file `java.security`
+    - edit the file `java.security` <!--TODO for openjdk it's in [JDK]/conf/security/-->
     - find the `List of providers and their preference orders`, which looks like this:

     ```